Autodesk/theo-loader/README.md

           // `prevOptions` will be a merged object of the options specified
           // above, as well as any passed to the loader via query string
           getOptions: (prevOptions) => {
-            // prevOptions will be a
             let newOptions = prevOptions;

-            // Add the propsMap
             const formatOptions = (prevOptions && prevOptions.format) || {};
             const formatType = format.type;